MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 - A guide was being authored in the PC or HoloLens app when the solution was being updated.

-- The JSON file has been edited in a way that was not supported (for example, the guide doesn’t have a task, or too many 3D parts have been added to the **Step Editor** bin programmatically).
+- The JSON file has been edited in a way that is not supported (for example, the guide doesn’t have a task, or too many 3D parts have been added to the **Step Editor** bin programmatically).

 If a guide wasn’t converted successfully, authors or operators will see this error message when they try to open it: “Guide cannot be opened”.